Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-1/lecture-materials/intro-to-mongoose.md

 });
 ```

 We could also `res.send(deletedTweet)`.
 Why might we want to do that?
 Because this would be our very last chance to use any of the data.
 Have you ever deleted your email address from a mailing list and they respond with something like "Hey Karolin!
 We're sorry to see you go.
 If this was an accident, click here to resubscribe!"
-This is a sittuation where your data has already been deleted from the database but they return the deleted object so they can use that data one last time to greet your with your name, and to have your email address ready to go if you click the button to reusubscribe.
+This is a situation where your data has already been deleted from the database but they return the deleted object so they can use that data one last time to greet your with your name, and to have your email address ready to go if you click the button to reusubscribe.
 But if yoy're not going to use that data, you don't have to send it back.

 <br>
 <br>